At Insight, we believe that connecting with the right therapist is crucial to realizing your goals.

 Victoria works with adults.
 She has helped clients experiencing anxiety, obsessive compulsive disorder, stress, trauma, depression, and problems regulating behavior and emotion.
 Other clients come for therapy to ease life transitions, self-exploration, and self-empowerment.
 Victoria’s style is collaborative, involving strength-based, cognitive, behavioral, and body-centered techniques.
 Specializing in teaching mindfulness, visualization, and relaxation techniques for healing and well-being, Victoria has worked in a variety of agencies, hospitals, and private practice settings.

-Matt Herrmann MA, LPC-IT (he, him, his)
+Matt Herrmann MA, LPC (he, him, his)

 Abby Kearns MSW, LCSW (she, her, hers)